Statistical Analysis in Analytical Chemistry

 Descriptive Statistics

-- Summarize data using measures of central tendency (mean, median) and variability (standard deviation, range).
+- Summarize data using measures of central tendency (mean, median, mode) and variability (standard deviation, variance, range).
+These provide a summary of the data's distribution.

 Inferential Statistics